-- in an emergency take the action necessary to help the child, if necessary call 999 - report your concern as soon as possible to the DSL, definitely by the end of the day - do not start your own investigation - share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family - complete a cause for concern form and hand this to the Designated safeguarding Lead. - seek support for yourself if you are distressed.
+- in an emergency take the action necessary to help the child, if necessary call 999 - report your concern as soon as possible to the DSL, definitely by the end of the day - do not start your own investigation - share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family - complete an incident report on CPOMS and discuss with DSL. - seek support for yourself if you are distressed.

-If you are concerned about a pupil's welfare
+If You are Concerned About a Pupil's Welfare

 There will be occasions when staff may suspect that a pupil may be at risk, but have no 'real' evidence.
 The pupil's behaviour may have changed or their patterns of attendance may have altered.
 In these circumstances, staff will try to give the pupil the opportunity to talk.
 The signs they have noticed may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill or an accident has occurred.
-It is fine for staff to ask the pupil if they are OK or if they can help in any way.
+It is fine for staff to ask the pupil if they are okay or if they can help in any way.

-Staff should use the CPOMS system to record these early concerns.
+Staff should use CPOMs to record these early concerns.
 If the pupil does begin to reveal that they are being harmed, staff should follow the advice below.
 Following an initial conversation with the pupil, if the member of staff remains concerned, they should discuss their concerns with the DSL.